version 2/11 (this syllabus is tentative, and may change, please refresh your browser for updates)

 I don't distinguish excused absences or tardies, so don't bother with doctor's notes, and don't bother letting me know when you can't make it to class or have to leave early.
 If you miss class you lose points.
 You can make up missing work by doing extra credit.
 Use the online discussion board or a telephone to ask your fellow students for notes if you miss a class.
 Get emails and phone numbers from fellow students during the beginning of the semester.
 Please don't ask professors what you missed.
 Office hours are the best place to discuss any personal problems you're having.

 Critical reviews are not hard but they can be a little confusing until you get the hang of them, and figure out what I'm looking for, so please read this carefully.
 The best way to see what to do, is just to try one, and then I'll give you feedback.
+You have a lot of freedom in what article you decide to review, but the requirments of how I want the article reviewed are strict so please pay attention.

 For this assignment you are required to find an article or resource that relates to the chapter, write a critical review comparing them, and then present your findings to the class.
 Use this assignment as a chance to move away from the confines of the textbook and explore topics that interest you.